chuanshaof/50.003-Campaign/README.md

 The command line terminal command to run is "java App.java sample_file_1.csv sample_file_3.csv"

 Alternatively, you can edit line 20 and line 31, "args[0]" and "args[1]" to the absolute path of your desired file.

+# JUnit Testing
+This project uses JUnit5 and VSCode to run.
+Simply download the extension for testing and press the "play" button to run the test cases.